 Gastroesophageal Reflux Disease (GERD)

-Clinical evidence strongly suggests that GERD is associated with sleep disturbances, including shorter sleep duration, difficulty falling asleep, arousals during sleep, poor sleep quality, and awakening early in the morning.
+Clinical evidence strongly suggests that GERD is associated with sleep disturbances, including shorter sleep duration, difficulty falling asleep, arousal during sleep, poor sleep quality, and awakening early in the morning.
 It’s important to control GERD through healthy nutrition by eliminating acidic, fatty foods, alcohol, and other foods or beverages that are known to cause or exacerbate GERD.
 Achieving and maintaining a healthy weight can also lead to eliminating or greatly reducing acid reflux.

 The Takeaway: Weight Loss Reduces Sleep Apnea and Improves Sleep Quality